MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/rearm-an-office-installation-on-an-image-when-using-kms-to-activate.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_VL
-description: "Explains to Office admins how to rearm a volume licensed version of Office when deploying Office as part of an operating system image."
+description: "Provides Office admins with information on how to rearm a volume licensed version of Office when deploying Office as part of an operating system image."
 ---

 # Rearm a volume licensed version of Office that's included in an operating system image